What do popcorn kernels, song lyrics, and gum have in common? They get stuck, especially in places where we don’t want them to stick.

 Do Something Different.

-We know the cliche: If you do what you’ve got, you’ll always get it done.
+We know the cliche: If you do what you’ve always done, you’ll get what you’ve always gotten (or something like that).
 There’s nothing wrong with the well-worn, standard path toward traditional publishing.
 I think writing conferences are the best outlet for accelerating one’s publishing journey.
 The best conferences feature agents and editors from traditional publishers as presenters.
 I support membership or paid writers’ groups.
 These specialty gatherings provide encouragement, teaching, and a sense of community, as writing can often feel lonely.
 I’ll also give a shoutout to great writing coaches.
 I recommend coaches who have been traditionally published more than once because how can they lead you to a place they’ve never been?

 For all of these great options, there comes a time when you must do something different, especially if you haven’t been able to move to the next level.